-KindiLink encourages and supports parents and caregivers to be actively involved in activities with their child and focuses on developing their social, emotional, language and cognitive capabilities.
-The aim of KindiLink is to boost children’s development and learning before they start Kindergarten and to forge strong and supportive links between home and school.
+KindiLink encourages and supports parents and caregivers to be actively involved in activities with their child with a focus on developing children’s social, emotional, language and cognitive capabilities.
+The aim of KindiLink is to support children’s development and learning before they start Kindergarten and to forge strong and supportive links between home and school.